tryton/tryton/doc/index.rst

 - Credit Note Account: The account to use when creating move lines for credit notes with this tax, for debit on revenue or for credit on expense
-- Invoice Base Code: The code to use for the base amount when this tax is used on invoices.
-- Invoice Base Sign: The sign of the base amount when summed for the above tax code.
-- Invoice Tax Code: The code to use for the tax amount when this tax is used on invoices.
-- Invoice Tax Sign: The sign of the tax amount when summed for the above tax code.
-- Credit Note Base Code: The code to use for the base amount when this tax is used on credit notes.
-- Credit Note Base Sign: The sign of the base amount summed for the above tax code.
-- Credit Note Tax Code: The code to use for the tax amount when this tax is used on credit notes.
-- Credit Note Tax Sign: The sign of the tax amount when summed for the above tax code.

 If a code field is left empty, the corresponding amounts will be ignored by the tax reports.